 Please let us know your travel itinerary at least a week prior to arrival.
 We will send a taxi to meet you at the Bequia airport or the ferry landing in Port Elizabeth.
 Once you reach Moonhole members of our staff will meet you and carry your luggage to your house.

+Our men will help you with your luggage.
 The staff will prepare dinner for you on the evening of your arrival.
 Please discuss with your housekeeper what you wish in the way of meal times, food and beverages during your stay.

 On the day following your arrival, please introduce yourself to Winifred Kydd, our Managing Director, and Abigail Williams, her assistant, at the Moonhole Office.
 They can help you with plans for excursions, charters, scuba diving, sightseeing and dining around Bequia.
 Our website has links to the Bequia Tourism Association, Dive Bequia, and other sites.